Skip to content

 Royal Decree 1029/2022 regulates exposure to radon gas in workplaces, identifying those that require a mandatory radon exposure assessment:

-Radon gas in the Technical Building Code (CTE);
+Radon gas in the Technical Building Code (CTE)

 Contact us for advice on how to comply with the CTE in relation to radon gas;

-Estimated annual doses
+Estimation of annual doses

 Main parameters involved in going from air concentrations to estimated dose:

-Aerodynamic Median Activity Diameter (AMAD).
+Median Aerodynamic Diameter of the activity (AMAD).

 Equilibrium factor.